-Important Note: - Following the "Wood Review" (2016) of LSCB's the government response is as below: - A new statutory framework will be introduced, which will set out clear requirements, but give local partners the freedom to decide how they operate to improve outcomes for children.
-The 3 key partners (local authorities, the police and the health service) will be required to make and publish plans showing how they will work together to safeguard and promote the welfare of children in the local area.
-These should include: the area or region which is covered by the plan how other local agencies with a key role in protecting children will be involved how the arrangements will be resourced and how independent scrutiny will be ensured.
+Following the "Wood Review" of LSCB's (2016) the Children & Social Care Act 2017 is now in place and the abolition of LSCB's as we know them will take place.
+The 3 key partners in CWAC (Local Authority, the Police and the Health Service) will be required to make and publish plans showing how they will work together to safeguard and promote the welfare of children in this local area.
+These should include: the area or region which is covered by the plan, how other local agencies with a key role in protecting children will be involved, how the arrangements will be resourced and how independent scrutiny will be ensured.
 All local organizations involved in the protection of children will be expected to cooperate with the multi-agency arrangements.
 They must help the key partners to understand how agencies are performing across the local area, and make evidence-based decisions so that the key partners have the flexibility to respond to existing and emerging needs, the requirement for LSCBs to have set memberships will be removed.
-However if they see the current arrangements as the most effective form of joint working they will be able to continue them.
-Legislation and statutory guidance will be published to underpin the new framework.
+However if a Local Area see's the current arrangements as the most effective form of joint working they will be able to continue with those arrangements which must reflect the 2017 Act as the underpinning legislative framework.
+There will also be changes to the Serious Case Review (SCR) process and the Child Death Overview Panel (CDOP) process.
 Arrangements for inspection and review will be established.
-In the event that the 3 key agencies cannot reach an agreement on how they will work together, or where arrangements are seriously inadequate, the Secretary of State will have power to intervene 3.0 CoCH Safeguarding Children Policies and Processes The Trust has a statutory responsibility (CA 2004 Section 11) to have safeguarding children policy and practice as a key area of priority led by the Executive Nurse.
+In the event that the 3 key agencies cannot reach an agreement on how they will work together, or where arrangements are seriously inadequate, the Secretary of State will have the power to intervene.
+"The Safeguarding Children Team Countess of Chester Hospital have made a significant contribution to work of the Local Safeguarding Children Board, through active participation in Task and Finish groups such as Care Planning and Neglect; and Operational groups such as the Child Sexual Exploitation Operational Group.
+Members of the CoCH safeguarding team are facilitators at the LSCB Quarterly Audits and also form part of our Training Pool delivering specialist courses such as Pre-Birth Assessment and Managing Neglect to the wider partnership.
+This year the LSCB Audit and Case Review sub-group received the CoCH Safeguarding Audit on Safeguarding Children and Domestic Abuse practices which provided assurance of the robust safeguarding practices in this area within the hospital" Sian Jones Cheshire West and Chester Local Safeguarding Children Board Business Manager June 2017 3.0 CoCH Safeguarding Children Policies and Processes The Trust has a statutory responsibility to have safeguarding children policy and practice as a key area of priority led by the Executive Nurse.
 The Trust is also required to have a Named Midwife/Nurse and a Named Doctor for Safeguarding Children.
 In addition there must also be Trust engagement in the local multi-agency early intervention and prevention processes.
 The Trust must also have a robust policy and response that helps to reduce risk to adult victims and also addresses the safeguarding children issues for adults, children and young people living with domestic abuse.
 All of the above are in place.
-The Trust safeguarding children processes are scrutinized and closely monitored by:
+The Trust safeguarding children processes are scrutinized and closely monitored by: Care Quality Commission 3 yearly Inspection NHS Northwest NHS West Cheshire Clinical Commissioning Group The CWAC Local Safeguarding Children Board.
+The following professionals undertake the Trust responsibilities Executive Lead: Director of Nursing: Alison Kelly Named Midwife/Professional & Lead for Domestic Abuse/ Lead / Child Sexual Exploitation: Karen Milne Named Dr: